jonnyteronni/Bikeshare_company_statistical_information_with_user_interactive_python_script/README.md

 May 27, 2020

 ### Project Title
-Bikeshare
+Bikeshare statistical data

 ### Description
-The project is a dynamic program that shares with the user statistical information of bikeshare company on three different USA cities: Chicago, New York and Washington.
+The project is a dynamic program that shares with the user statistical information of Bikeshare company on three different USA cities: Chicago, New York and Washington.
 The user has the possibility to choose one of these cities before receiving any stats and apply filters to the data.

 ### Files used